michurin/cnbot/README.md

 Due to security reasons, each bot has its own server.

-If `"server"` key is present in bot's configuration, `cnbot` starts for that bot simple HTTP server.
+If `bind_address` key is present in bot's configuration, `cnbot` starts a simple HTTP server for that bot.

 The server threats
 messages in the same way as output of scripts.
 So you can send text, preformatted text